 The first 6 star green star rated building in Australia to be fully certified under the LBC, arguably the most stringent green rating tool in the world, is the prestigious Sustainable Buildings Research Centre (SBRC) at Wollongong University.
-The Brick Pit was specified by Architect, Cox Richardson, and supplied the recycled brick used abundantly both internally and externally throughout the project.
-The Brick Pit’s recycled clay brick commons utilised in 100% of the external walls in either cavity brick or reverse brick veneer applications were the obvious choice to meet the demands of the Living Building Challenge (LBC).
+The Brick Pit was specified by Cox Architecture and supplied all recycled brick, internally and externally, for the project.
+The Brick Pit’s recycled clay brick commons utilised in 100% of the external walls in either cavity brick or reverse brick veneer applications were the choice to fulfill the demands of the Living Building Challenge (LBC).

 Four generations of brick randomly layered by City Bricklaying replicated natural processes, ultimately creating beautiful, uniquely textured walls.
 Internally exposed face brick provides the thermal mass critical for the building to be naturally ventilated much of the year and meet the net zero energy target.
 Reused brickwork has extremely low embodied carbon compared to the level of thermal storage it provides.
 View the video below and click here for the gallery.